 According to the Verizon Mobile Security Index 2018, 35% of healthcare organizations suffered a data loss or downtime due to a security incident with a mobile device.
 Leaking protected health information (PHI) leads to severe compliance penalties and loss of reputation.

 This makes the benefits of an MDM solution particularly important in healthcare due to the amount of sensitive data that can be collected, stored, and processed on mobile devices.
-Implementing an MDM solution is even recommended by the US Department of Health and Human Services in their HHS Policy for Mobile Devices and Removable Media.

 The sensitive nature of protected patient data makes it critical to protect healthcare mobile devices from cyber threats.
 Let’s take a closer look at additional security challenges when developing MDM solutions for healthcare applications.